 Is the space cared for?

 A learner’s personal experiences and their experiencing of world events can change their level of engagement in learning activities.
-Good design allows room for flexibility and spontaneous changes of plans.
-If there has been a significant event in the community, whether disturbing or exciting, it may deserve some attention.
+A well designed learning experience allows room for flexibility and spontaneous changes of plans.
+If there has been a significant event in the community, whether disturbing or exciting, it may deserve some attention in class.
 This acknowledges that the participants in the lesson are people, not just students.
-Students have bad days too.
+Students have good days and bad days too.

 People are context.
 Every class has its unique character and it can change from day to day.